-In the future, we need to gain more insight into the stability of evolutionary regimes and into the robustness of the corresponding dynamics to perturbations.
-Panel data covering longer time periods would allow an in-depth analysis of the dynamics of structural change and its interplay with local conditions.
-More scenarios could be simulated as well.
-It could for example be worthwhile to manipulate the industries' innate effects in order to analyse how local dynamics or the adaption to exogenous shocks are affected if the macroeconomic environment of an industry changes.
-If it cools down, there will be weaker or fewer compensation effects to be expected, for example.
+There are also many opportunities to extend the application of the approach to a wider range of open questions.
+To gain more insight into the stability of evolutionary regimes and their robustness to perturbations, panel data covering longer time periods would be extremely valuable.
+With a finer differentiation between regions and regimes, or with a cross-sectional extension of the data, the spatial extent of growth regimes could be analysed.
+Other scenarios could also be simulated.
+For example, if the macroeconomic environment of an industry changes, it might be worth manipulating the industry's innate effect to analyse how its local dynamics or adjustment to exogenous shocks is affected.
+If the macroeconomic environment cools down, we might for instance expect weaker compensating effects.
 If the approach is carefully handled and developed in this sense, it may contribute to a systematisation of the analysis of evolutionary regional economic processes and thus to a cumulative broadening of our knowledge of the intricate patterns of structural change.